lighthurst/bingo/README.md

 When the entire ticket has all numbers marked.

 Question:
-Confirming that the ticket’s random numbers are not ordered by column b-i-n-g-o 1-20, 21-40, 41-60, 61-80, 81-100, like some Bingo versions?
-It seems it is not by the PDF example.
+Confirming that the ticket’s random numbers are not ordered by columns b-i-n-g-o, e.g., 1-20, 21-40, 41-60, 61-80, 81-100, like some Bingo versions?
+It seems it's not by the PDF example.
 Answer:
 Yea, totally random is fine.

 Question:
 What happens if a player overlooks to cross off/mark a number?
-Should they be marked automatically?
+Should the number be marked automatically?
 It seems the latter by the instructions.
 Answer:
 If they don’t cross it off it shouldn’t be marked automatically.

 Question:
-What happens if a player has a winning ticket but does not call bingo?
+What happens if a player has a winning ticket but does not call Bingo?
 Should the game automatically stop or keep continuing with additional numbers to be marked on the ticket(s)?
-Or should bingo be automatically called?
+Or should Bingo be automatically called?
 Answer:
-If a player has Bingo put doesn’t call it the game should continue as normal.
+If a player has Bingo but doesn’t call it the game should continue as normal.
 A player needs to call it Bingo to win.

 Question:
 Should a new ball be drawn upon a button click or at set intervals?